 I have an undergraduate degree in history (from Brigham Young University) and graduate degrees in civil and environmental engineering (from Utah State University), plus minors is a variety of other subjects, including chemistry, economics, and french.
 Using this unique educational background, I write on diverse topics including: Mormonism, transhumanism, history of water development, Native American issues, organizational dynamics, and travel.
-I enjoy foreign adventures and have lived in, worked, and visited over 30 countries, spreadout over 5 continents.
+I enjoy foreign adventures and have lived in, worked, and visited over 44 countries, spread out over 5 continents.
 Most of my writing efforts are centered around my two websites, www.waterhistory.org (which is currently under reconstruction) and this site www.rogerdhansen.wordpress.com.

-My professional research interest is the modernization of water delivery systems (principally irrigation), i.e. retrofitting low-cost, solar-powered automation equipment onto existing measurement and control structures.
+My professional research interest was the modernization of water delivery systems (principally irrigation), i.e. retrofitting low-cost, solar-powered automation equipment onto existing measurement and control structures.
 I am also interested in the development of virtual river basins, and adding geoengineering features to watersheds and their avatars.
 I volunteer with several humanitarian groups (NGOs) including:

 - Seee Institute (or SEEEME),

 - Kilate Community School (Scottish NGO operating near Kampala, Uganda),

 - Navajo Santa, and

 My volunteer work takes me regularly to the Navajo Nation and eastern African.
 Now that my grandchildren are getting older, I hope to take each one on at least one foreign adventure.
 In June/July 2012, my granddaughter traveled with me to Uganda.